/*

 <<set $badchoices to $badchoices + 1>>

-You level at 10,000 and accept the altitude.
+<<set $bandAlt to "10,000">>You level at 10,000 and accept the altitude.
 You tell Jamal, "PIREPs don't always agree.
 We'll see what's actually there."
 The OAT drops through zero at about 9,400 and reads -3°C at 10,000.

-<<link "Continue" "Dec5">><</link>>You request 14,000.
+<<link "Hold the altitude and watch the panels" "Dec5">><</link>><<set $bandAlt to "14,000">>You request 14,000.
 Center answers, "Twenty-two lima whiskey, climb and maintain one-four thousand, report level."
 You accept, push up, and start climbing.
-The airplane is heavy with fuel and the climb is measured — 400 fpm — but it gets there.
-OAT at 14,000: -9°C. You are above the Mirage's reported icing altitude.
+The airplane is heavy with fuel and the climb is measured, 400 fpm, but it gets there.
+OAT at 14,000: -9°C. You are above the Mirage's reported icing altitude, and still in cloud.

-<<link "Continue" "Dec5">><</link>><<set $fikiMisused to true>>
+<<link "Stay low while the lowlands last" "Dec5">><</link>><<set $fikiMisused to true>>

 <<set $badchoices to $badchoices + 1>>

-You level at 10,000 as cleared and, before any ice appears, cycle TKS to MAX.
+<<set $bandAlt to "10,000">>You level at 10,000 as cleared and, before any ice appears, cycle TKS to MAX.
 Fluid streams across the leading edges.
 OAT reads -3°C; the air is moist; the airplane is clean.

-<<link "Continue" "Dec5">><</link>><<set $pathArray to $pathArray.concat(["Dec5: First ice"])>>
+<<link "Watch the fluid gauge fall" "Dec5">><</link>><<set $pathArray to $pathArray.concat(["Dec5: First ice"])>>

-<div class="decision-heading">Cruise — Decision 5 of 10: First Ice Encounter</div>
+<div class="decision-heading">Cruise: Decision 5 of 10: First Ice Encounter</div>

-You are in cruise on your chosen altitude, over the northern Sacramento Valley, in solid IMC.
-The datalink radar is painting scattered light-green returns ahead with one moderate cell about forty miles to the east of course; nothing directly on your track.
-The windshield is wet — droplets, not ice — for about ten minutes.
+<<if $bandAlt is "7,000">>The lowlands run out on schedule.
+"Twenty-two lima whiskey, climb and maintain one-one thousand for the MEA, no lower for the next four-zero miles."
+You climb, because the rocks vote and the rocks win.
+The OAT falls through zero passing 8,300, and you are in the band you spent the morning avoiding.<<else>>You are in cruise on your chosen altitude, north of the valley now, in solid IMC.
+The datalink is painting scattered light-green returns ahead with one moderate cell about forty miles east of course; nothing directly on your track.
+The windshield is wet for ten minutes, droplets, not ice.<</if>>

 Then, as you cross into the southern edge of the occlusion, the windshield starts to show it.
-Small, clear streaks first — droplets that aren't sliding off.
+Small, clear streaks first, droplets that aren't sliding off.
 Then a slow accretion on the leading edge of the TKS panels, visible against the wet black of the airplane.
 Within three minutes you have a thin white layer.

-<div class="callout">The accretion is clear-to-mixed — droplets that freeze irregularly.
-OAT: -4°C. Airspeed: 155 KTAS, dropping slightly.
+<div class="callout">The accretion is clear-to-mixed, droplets freezing irregularly.
+OAT: <<if $bandAlt is "14,000">>-9°C<<elseif $bandAlt is "7,000">>-2°C in the climb<<else>>-4°C<</if>>.
+Airspeed: 155 KTAS, dropping slightly.
 Jamal is pointing at the wingtip silently.
 The ice is visible and unmistakable.</div>

 <<link "A. Cycle TKS to NORMAL and continue on altitude.
 Give the system time to work."
 "Dec5A">><<set $pathArray to $pathArray.concat(["Dec5: A (TKS NORMAL, press)"])>><</link>>

-<<link "B. Cycle TKS to MAX and request an immediate altitude change.
-Ice is here — get out of it."
+<<link "B. Cycle TKS to MAX and request the warm wedge at 13,000.
+Ice is here; go where it can't live."
 "Dec5B">><<set $pathArray to $pathArray.concat(["Dec5: B (TKS MAX, request alt change)"])>><</link>>

 <<link "C. Cycle TKS to MAX, hold altitude, monitor.
 Give the system two minutes to clear what's there before making decisions."
 "Dec5C">><<set $pathArray to $pathArray.concat(["Dec5: C (TKS MAX, assess, then decide)"])>><</link>>